 - You have to buy some plugins

-Through the Ubuntu Advantage service programme, customers get their problems resolved fast, and have direct access to Ubuntu experts through their world class support system.
+Through the Ubuntu Advantage service program, customers get their problems resolved fast and have direct access to Ubuntu experts through their world-class support system.

 - Ease of use